notZaki/PandocCiter/README.md

     + Type: String, either "inline" (default) or "browser"
     + Function: Changes how the suggested citations are shown
 - `PandocCiter.RootFile`
-    + Type: String, relative path to markdown file
+    + Type: String, path to markdown file
     + Function: This is useful if there are multiple markdown files with one external master file containing the YAML header with the `bibliography: [path/to/bib]` entry.
 This avoids having to insert the bibliography YAML header into each individual file.
 - `PandocCiter.ShowLog`
     + Type: Boolean